 It is true my earth life held sorrow.
 Yet none of it, not one moment was "misery."
 Difficulty, yes.
 Confusion, yes.
 Error in judgment, yes.

 Murder, yes.
 But it was my life and, right or wrong, my life was shaped by my own choices and it was mine.

 My mother was a lady of virtue whose practice and observation of manners were flawless.
 She taught me how to handle myself at table, how to be courteous in speech, when and how to drop my eyes, smile, curtsey.
 As was the custom, she did not tolerate dispute from a child, nor involve herself in what could be called my interior life.
 There were strict rules of deportment, solutions for every problem a young girl could have.
 And there was sensible punishment designed for each impropriety.
 Constraint was the theme of behavior.
 Duty was its plot.
 I remember once splashing barefoot in our pond, pretending I was one of the swans that swam there.
-My slippers were tossed away; the hem of my dress wet.
+My slippers were tossed aside; the hem of my dress wet.
 My unleashed laughter was long and loud.
+The of the swans that swam there.
+My slippers were tossed aside; the hem of my dress wet.
+My unleashed laughter was long and loud.
 The unseemliness of such behavior in a girl of less than one decade brought my mother's attention.
 Too old, she scolded, for such carelessness.
 To emphasize the point, my slippers were taken away and I remained barefoot for ten days.
 It was a small thing, embarrassing, inconvenient, but definitely clarifying.
 It meant my desires, my imagination must remain hidden.
 It was as though a dark heavy curtain enclosed me.
 Yet wrapping that curtain over my willfulness served to strengthen it.

 My solace in those early days lay with my nurse, Barbary.
 She alone encouraged a slit in that curtain.
 Barbary alone conspired with me to let my imagination run free.
 She told me stories of other lives, other countries.
 Places where gods speak in thundering silence and mimic human faces and forms.
 Where nature is not a crafted, pretty thing, but wild, sacred and instructive.
 Unlike the staid, unbending women of my country, she moved with the fluid grace I saw only in swans and the fronds of willow trees.
 To hear Barbary sing was to wonder at the mediocrity of flutes and pipes.
 She was more alive than anyone I knew and more loving.
 She tended me as though she were my birth mother: braided my hair, dressed me, comforted me when I was ill and danced with me when I recovered.
 I loved her.
 Her heart, so wide, seemed to hold the entire world in awe and to savor its every delight.
+Yet that same heart, wide as it was, proved vulnerable.
+When I